open-rmf/webrtc-robot-gateway/README.md

 echo "export PYTHONPATH=$PYTHONPATH:$HOME/sphero-sdk-raspberrypi-python" >> ~/.bashrc
 ```

-### Set up DroidCam if using Android Phone for Camera
+### Set up DroidCam if using Android Phone for Camera ( Caution, Rpi might not be able to handle the high data bandiwidth )
 ```
 # On phone, install DroidCam Android App from App Store